George Dockru (poss Dockree)

 UK & Other Memorials

-St Albans Citizens Memorial, Town Hall (old) Memorial, St Albans, Fleetville Memorial (Hatfield Rd Cemetery), St Albans, St Mark’s Church Plaque, Colney Heath, London Colney Village Memorial
+St Albans Citizens Memorial, Town Hall (old) Memorial, St Albans, Fleetville Memorial (Hatfield Rd Cemetery), St Albans, St Mark’s Church Plaque, Colney Heath, London Colney Village Memorial, London Colney Roll of Honour

 Pre War

-In 1891 George (2) was the youngest of four children living in London Colney with his parents.
+1891 Census George aged 2, was the youngest of four children living in London Colney, Herts, with his parents, Caleb and Sarah.
 George’s older siblings were all girls, Annie (10), Emma (8) and Alice (6).

-In 1901 George was the eldest of the three children living with their mother Sarah.
-The other children are George’s two sisters, Florence and Agnes; the older sisters having left the family home.
-According to the census George’s father was absent, perhaps working away or had died, as Sarah is identified as Head.
-In 1911 George was a bricklayer’s labourer boarding with Arthur and Eliza Savill and their daughter Rose, a straw hat finisher.
+1901 Census George (12) was the eldest of the three children living with their widowed mother Sarah.
+The other children are George’s two sisters, Florence (6) and Agnes (4); the older sisters Annie, Emma and Alice having left the family home at Waterside, London Colney, Herts.

 Wartime Service

-George joined the Bedfordshire regiment shortly after the outbreak of war and went to France on 26th July 1915.
+George Enlisted in the Bedfordshire Regiment shortly after the outbreak of war with his brother-in-law Fred James Cook.
+George with the service number 19207 and Fred with the service number 19209.
+On completion of his training he went to France on 26th July 1915.
 He returned to England in November of that year with shell shock and was in hospital for twelve months, returning to France in December 1916.

 The Bedfordshire Regiment war diaries at the time of George’s death record the following: